Statement of Nondiscrimination

 program or activity receiving Federal financial assistance.

-Sex/Gender Discrimination of Students Under Title IX
+Discrimination Under Title IX

-In the provision of aid, benefit or service to students, the university may not, on the basis of sex:
+In the provision of aid, benefit or service to students, the university may not, on

 - Treat one student differently from another in determining whether the student satisfies